sunpy/sunpy.org/source/about.rst

 ===========

 SunPy is a community-developed free and open-source software package for solar physics.
-In this way SunPy is meant to be a free alternative to the `SolarSoft`_ **data analysis environment** and not the data reduction environment.
+In this way SunPy is meant to be a free partial alternative to the **data analysis environment** contained within `SolarSoft`_  and not the data reduction environment.
 Solarsoft is based on the `IDL`_ scientific programming language sold by Harris Geospatial and though SolarSoft is open-source, IDL is not and can be prohibitively expensive.

 SunPy is written using the `Python programming language`_ and is build upon the scientific Python environment which includes the core packages `NumPy`_ and `SciPy`_.